Tomato Allergy: Symptoms, Diagnosis, Treatment, and Prevention

 Why can't I eat tomatoes anymore?

 If you're suddenly unable to eat tomatoes without experiencing discomfort, you may have developed an oral allergy syndrome or a tomato intolerance.
 Symptoms can include itching or swelling in the mouth or throat, stomach pain, or rashes.
-It's advised to consult an allergist for definitive diagnosis.
+It's advised to consult an allergist for a definitive diagnosis.

 What are the symptoms of nightshade intolerance?